ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Experiments

-To demonstrate the downstream utility of ArtiSG, we conduct real-world experiments using a Franka Research 3 robot arm.
-The robot is tasked with responding to natural language commands ``Open the [object]'' on a set of challenging articulated objects shown in \Cref{fig:application}.
-These objects are specifically selected to highlight perception difficulties, including \textbf{inconspicuous functional elements} (Obj1, a microwave without explicit functional elements), \textbf{unusual kinematics} (Obj2, a flip-down box resembling a drawer), and \textbf{visual ambiguity} (Obj3, a cabinet with unclear opening mechanisms).
+To demonstrate the practical downstream utility of ArtiSG, we conduct real-world experiments using a Franka Research 3 robot arm.
+The robot is tasked with executing natural language commands ``Open the [object]'' on a set of challenging articulated objects shown in \Cref{fig:application}.
+These objects are specifically selected to highlight common perception difficulties, including \textbf{inconspicuous functional elements} (Obj1, a microwave without explicit functional elements), \textbf{unusual kinematics} (Obj2, a flip-down box resembling a drawer), and \textbf{visual ambiguity} (Obj3, a cabinet with unclear opening mechanisms).

-We compare our approach against a state-of-the-art VLM \cite{openai_gpt5_2025}.
-While powerful, VLM relies on static visual inference and frequently fails in these scenarios.
-For instance, it struggles to pinpoint interaction regions that lacked explicit visual features on Obj1 or hallucinates incorrect pulling directions for the flip-down mechanism of Obj2, leading to task failures.

-In contrast, ArtiSG leverages the stored memory of human interactions to bypass these perceptual ambiguities.
-Upon receiving a command, we query the graph to retrieve the target functional element node and its demonstrated articulation trajectory.
-As visualized in \Cref{fig:application}, by guiding the robot to follow this trajectory, ArtiSG successfully executes the manipulation tasks.
+Relying solely on static observations to infer interactions for such deceptive objects is highly prone to failure, such as mistaking the flip-down door for a pull-out drawer.
+In contrast, ArtiSG bypasses these perceptual ambiguities entirely by leveraging its stored kinematic memory of human demonstrations.
+Upon receiving a command, the system queries the scene graph to retrieve the target functional node and its demonstrated 6-DoF trajectory.
+As visualized in \Cref{fig:application}, explicitly guiding the robot using these actionable kinematic priors ensures successful task execution.
+This confirms that ArtiSG serves as a reliable robotic memory, effectively bridging the gap between semantic understanding and physically grounded manipulation.